Jeevan-J/Machine-Learning-with-Python/Module_1/README.md

 4. <b> Google Colab </b>- Online Jupyter Environment (https://colab.research.google.com/)
 5. <b> Kaggle Notebooks </b>- Online Jupyter Notebook (https://www.kaggle.com/notebooks)

-Geeks for Geeks is definitely a game changer to learn new techniques in almost every language, so visit https://www.geeksforgeeks.org/python-programming-language/ randomly and try to explore as much as you can.
+Geeks for Geeks is definitely a game changer to learn new techniques in almost every language, so visit https://www.geeksforgeeks.org/python-programming-language/ randomly and try to explore as much as you can on DataTypes, OOPs(Object Oriented Programming), Input/Output, Data Analysis, Numpy, Pandas and Machine Learning.

 ### Learning by practice is the best suite to learn python in quicker and faster way.<br> So Practice and get better!!
 We will practice as we learn.